Phweedom/CSD3210-TP-Team19/README.md

  5. Spawning
  >Press the Trigger Button when the pointer is pointed at a ball spawner to spawn a ball
  6. Movement
- >Point the Meta Quest 2 controller at the floor and old the tTrigger for 2 seconds.
+ >Point the Meta Quest 2 controller at the floor and hold the Trigger for 2 seconds.
 You will then teleport to that location. <br><br>*[Note that you will always snap to a certain height above the floor.]*

 <br>